AntonMu/TrainYourOwnYOLO/README.md

 0. If you encounter any error, please make sure you follow the instructions **exactly** (word by word).
 Once you are familiar with the code, you're welcome to modify it as needed but in order to minimize error, I encourage you to not deviate from the instructions above.
 If you would like to file an issue, please use the provided template and make sure to fill out all fields.

-1. If you encounter a `FileNotFoundError` error, make sure that you did not change the folder structure.
+1. If you encounter a `FileNotFoundError` or a `Module not found` error, make sure that you did not change the folder structure.
 In particular, your  working directory needs to look like this:
     ```
     TrainYourOwnYOLO
     └─── 1_Image_Annotation